Please wait while we process your payment

 Sergius speaks with Louka in private, and begins flirting with her.
 Louka reveals to Sergius that Raina might not remain faithful to Sergius, and Sergius is taken aback.
 They exit.
 A man named Bluntschli enters the family garden and Louka brings him to Catherine.
 Catherine realizes that he is the man that hid in Raina’s room, the same man that she and Raina helped escape.
 Catherine worries that Sergius and Petkoff, who are conferring over military plans in the library, might encounter the soldier.
 Sergius and Petkoff have no idea that the story they heard about a soldier being helped by two Bulgarian women involves the Petkoffs.
 Bluntschli has come to return Major Petkoff’s coat that Catherine and Raina lent him to escape.
 Raina is so happy to see him that she blurts out, “the chocolate cream soldier!” when she walks in the room, only to recover herself and blame her outburst, implausibly, on Nicola.
 Petkoff and Sergius, who have in fact already met Bluntschli during the war, ask Bluntschli to stay and pass the time.

 In the final act, the various tensions of the play thus far are exposed.
 Louka tells Sergius that the man with whom Raina is in love is Bluntschli.
 Sergius challenges Bluntschli to a duel because of this, but Bluntschli explains his way out of it.
 A picture of herself that Raina placed in her father’s cloak for Bluntschli to find is exposed, proving that Raina has not been entirely truthful to Sergius.
 Raina admits that she has had feelings for Bluntschli since they first met.
 Major Petkoff is aghast.
 When Bluntschli acknowledges that he has loved Raina, Sergius and Louka reveal that they have been having a secret affair at Sergius’ instigation, and Nicola releases Louka from their engagement.
 Bluntschli, whose father has just died, has come into a great deal of money, so Raina’s parents are glad to marry her off to him and his handsome fortune.
-Raina is revealed to be twenty-three rather than seventeen, enabling Bluntschli in good conscience to ask for her hand in marriage.
+Raina is revealed to be 23 rather than 17, enabling Bluntschli in good conscience to ask for her hand in marriage.
 Bluntschli promises to hire Nicola, whom he admires, to run the hotels he has just received as part of his inheritance.
-Sergius accepts Louka has his lover in public, thus satisfying Louka’s desire to move up in the social ranks.
+Sergius accepts Louka as his lover in public, thus satisfying Louka’s desire to move up in the social ranks.
 The play ends with Sergius exclaiming, of Bluntschli, “What a man!”